John Young (rugby union): Early career

 Born in Chester, Young attended Bishop Vesey's Grammar School, Sutton Coldfield, and then went to Oxford University to study law.
-While at Oxford, Young competed in the 1956 AAA Championships, winning the 100 yard sprint race. and in the 1957 and 1958 Varsity rugby matches against Cambridge University.
+While at Oxford, Young competed in the 1956 AAA Championships, winning the 100-yard sprint race. and in the 1957 and 1958 Varsity rugby matches against Cambridge University.

 Ahead of the 1958/59 season, Young was invited to join the Harlequins rugby club in London.
-Young remained with the club for seven seasons, making a total of 102 appearances.
+Young remained with the club for seven seasons, making 102 appearances.

 International and invitational appearances

 Young made his début for England against Ireland in the 1958 Five Nations Championship.
 His next appearance for the national team was not until 1960 when he played in all four of England's matches during that year's Five Nations Championship.
-After an appearance against South Africa in January 1961, Young went on to play three games in the 1961 Five Nations, with his final appearance in the England jersey being against France.
+After an appearance against South Africa in January 1961, Young played three games in the 1961 Five Nations, with his final appearance in the England jersey being against France.

 Young was selected as part of the squad for the 1959 British Lions tour to Australia and New Zealand.
-As part of the tour, Young played in 14 matches; the second test match against New Zealand and in 13 tour matches against local opposition.
+As part of the tour, Young played in 14 matches, the second test match against New Zealand and in 13 tour matches against local opposition.
 He scored a total of 14 tries during the tour.

 Young played five times for the Barbarians invitational team, twice during the 1959 Easter Tour against Cardiff and Newport, against Leicester in December 1959, against a South Africa XV in 1961 and against the East Midlands in 1963.

 Personal life

-Outside of his involvement in rugby, Young worked in law before switching to stock broking.
-In 1961 he joined stockbroker Simon & Coates, working his way through a number of positions at the firm to become deputy senior partner.
-In 1982 he was appointed Director of Policy and Planning at the London Stock Exchange and in 1987 became the first chief executive of The Securities Association.
-He was director and chief executive of the Securities and Investments Board from 1993 to 1996.
-At Lloyd's of London, he held positions of deputy chairman of Lloyd's Council and chairman of Lloyd's Regulatory Board.
+Outside of his involvement in rugby, Young worked in law before switching to stockbroking.
+In 1961, he joined stockbroker Simon & Coates, working his way through several positions at the firm to become deputy senior partner.
+In 1982, he was appointed Director of Policy and Planning at the London Stock Exchange and in 1987 became the first chief executive of The Securities Association.
+He was the director and chief executive of the Securities and Investments Board from 1993 to 1996.
+At Lloyd's of London, he was deputy chairman of Lloyd's Council and chairman of Lloyd's Regulatory Board.

 Young married Pauline Yates in 1963; the couple had three children.